 Watch here for updates on next steps for the Sewer Conveyance Project:

-- Fall/Winter 2021: Final project scope will be confirmed by the sewage commission, allowing for the tenders to be developed and contracts awarded.
+- Winter/Spring 2022: The final project scope, including routing through Lazo Hill, will be confirmed by the sewage commission, allowing for the tenders to be developed and contracts awarded.

 An Alternate Approval Process for $52-million in borrowing required to construct the new conveyance line was successful, allowing planning work to move forward.